leandrosardi/blackops/README.md

     :ip => '55.55.55.55',
     :ssh_username => 'blackstack',
     :ssh_port => 22,
-    :ssh_password => 'blackops-password',
+    :ssh_password => 'blackstack-password',
     :ssh_root_password => 'root-password',
 })
 ```

-Then you can run the `ops` command refrencing to
+Then you can run the `ops` command referencing to

 1. such a configuration file;